 On the basis of current projections and having regard to the Group's existing cash reserves, the Directors consider that the Group has adequate resources to continue in operational existence for the foreseeable future.
 In reaching this conclusion the Directors have taken into account of downside conditions considered reasonably possible in changes in trading performance due to the impact of Covid-19.
-The Board do not foresee a material negative impact on trading performance as a result of the current pandemic.
+The Board has monitored business conditions caused by the Covid-19 pandemic and assessed its impact on the Group's performance over the last twelve months.
+The Group has been able to maintain its ability operate successfully with no major detrimental impact to performance being experienced.
+Although the board acknowledges that further virus waves could have a material impact on trading performance, the board notes the cushion provided by the strong net cash position and the ability to cut costs.
 Accordingly, the Directors have adopted the going concern basis in the preparation of the financial statements.